Kernix13/Kernix13/README.md

 <!-- ### Experience -->

 - 12+ years as an Inventory Planner/Analyst for companies ranging from $10M to $4B in annual sales.
-  - Responsibilities included using MS Excel and Access, and writing SAS programs for data analysis.
+  - Responsibilities included using Microsoft Access and SAS for statistical analysis and reporting.
   - Daily & weekly communication with managers and co-workers and vendors.
 - I started my pet services business in 2008 servicing 200+ clients and hiring 7 employees.
   - Built my website with Dreamweaver in 2009, and converted it to WordPress in 2018.